-The main varieties I breed for currently are Black Roan in top ear and Dumbo in smooth and rex, and Black Striped Roan in top ear and Black Self in Dumbo and Top ear.
-Black Rex in top ear and dumbo.
+The main varieties I breed for currently are Black Roan in top ear and Dumbo in smooth and rex, and Black Striped Roan in top ear and Black Self in Dumbo and Top ear in smooth and rex and Silver Fawn.

 Please note I am no longer breeding Marten Roans and I am working away from Agouti Roans.